Florencio Campomanes: Involvement with FIDE

 Campomanes became involved in FIDE as a national delegate, and worked his way into prominence in Asian chess organization.
 Campomanes often boasted that he was close to the former Philippine president Ferdinand Marcos.
 Campomanes helped organize the World Chess Championship match held in 1978 at Baguio, Philippines, between Anatoly Karpov and Viktor Korchnoi.

-Campomanes is best remembered as the President of FIDE, to which post he was elected in 1982, and held until 1995, through several controversies, most notably the abandonment of the 1984–85 match between Karpov and Garry Kasparov without result, after 48 games, and the break-away from FIDE of the Professional Chess Association in 1993.
-The cancellation threw the international chess calendar into disarray for the next several years, since a series of matches had to be held to resolve the matter, and these affected other qualifying events.
+Campomanes is best remembered as the President of FIDE, to which post he was elected in 1982, and held until 1995, through several controversies, most notably the abandonment of the 1984–85 |match between Karpov and Garry Kasparov without result, after 48 games, and the break-away from FIDE of the Professional Chess Association in 1993.

 The membership of FIDE grew by about fifty member nations during his tenure as president.
 Campomanes was succeeded in 1995 by Kirsan Ilyumzhinov.
 He was appointed FIDE Honorary President, and was often present at significant international competitions such as zonal and continental championships, chess olympiads, and world chess championships.

-Campomanes remains the only non-European to ever hold the presidency of FIDE, which is based in Lausanne, Switzerland.
+Campomanes remains the only Asian to ever hold the presidency of FIDE, which is based in Lausanne, Switzerland.
+Campomanes is also the only non-European FIDE president after Augusto de Muro.

 Accused KGB asset

-According to the book The KGB Plays Chess (Boris Gulko, Korchnoi, Vladimir Popow and Juri Felschtinski), Campomanes, then Vice-President of FIDE, was recruited as an asset by the KGB in exchange for Soviet support for his candidacy as FIDE President.
+According to the book The KGB Plays Chess (Boris Gulko, Korchnoi, Vladimir Popow and Yuri Felshtinsky), Campomanes, then Vice-President of FIDE, was recruited as an asset by the KGB in exchange for Soviet support for his candidacy as FIDE President.
 As FIDE President, Campomanes was accused of helping Karpov retain the world title at all costs.
 "At the same time USSR Chess Federation President, Vitaly Sevastianov turned to Campomanes.
 With the signature of deputy chairman of the KGB Philipp Bobkov a proposal was finally sent to the Central Committee of the Communist Party of the Soviet Union to terminate the match and start again with a 0-0 score.
 The intention was to avoid the impression that the decision favoured Karpov.
 But mainly people did not want to displease Kasparov's powerful patron Gaidar Alijev.
 The Central Committee supported the proposal of the KGB and Campomanes terminated the match."
 More commonly known is the quote following the press conference which terminated the match, overheard by ESPN microphones, reported in Chess Life by witness Maxim Dlugy and Sports Illustrated: "But Anatoly, I told them just what you said".

+US Grandmaster Andy Soltis said it was "absurd" to suggest that Campomones was a KGB agent, but thought that his decisions in the match favored Karpov.